The IP Strategy Summit: Seattle

 One-to-One Meetings begin.
 If interested in participating, email info@centerforceusa.com

 Corporate patent litigation has entered a new phase of complexity and intensity.
 As operating companies increasingly face peers, suppliers, and cross-industry challengers, the playbook for balancing assertion and defense has evolved.
-From cross-licensing pressure to insurance, countersuits, and global coordination, this discussion reveals how leading IP teams protect innovation while advancing business objectives in an environment of rising filings and multi-forum battles.
+With the PTAB’s discretionary-denial practice shifting and global enforcement options expanding, companies are rethinking when to file, how to fight, and how to coordinate actions across venues.
+From cross-licensing pressure to insurance, countersuits, and portfolio readiness, this discussion reveals how leading IP teams protect innovation while advancing business objectives in an environment of rising filings, multi-forum battles, and heightened settlement leverage.

 This panel will explore:

-- Navigating cross-licensing demands, indemnity, and supply-chain leverage as part of litigation strategy.
+- Navigating cross-licensing demands, indemnity, and supply-chain leverage as part of modern litigation posture.

 - Coordinating PTAB, district court, ITC, and UPC proceedings without overextending teams or budgets.

-- Lessons learned from in-house leaders on what truly moved settlement numbers and what didn’t.
+- Lessons learned from in-house leaders on what truly moved settlement numbers—and how today’s company-vs-company disputes are redefining risk tolerance and deal dynamics.

 Alexey Titov is an Intellectual Property Director at Stryker, a leading medical device company.
 His primary interests include defining IP strategy and patent development processes that maximize the business value of patent portfolios.
 Prior to joining Stryker, Alexey worked at a variety of intellectual property organizations including an IP consulting firm, a university technology transfer office, and a premier technology development company.
 Alexey is an inventor on 31 U.S. issued patents, has contributed a chapter to a book “Intellectual Property in Academia: A Practical Guide for Scientists and Engineers,” and is an author of several papers in the field of high energy and nuclear physics.
 He holds a Ph.D. in physics from the Rockefeller University, NY, and an M.S. in physics from Kharkov University, Ukraine.